KarMiles/polish-girl-painting/README.md

 **Keywords**

-One of the marketing methods applied for the project was signalling a set of keywords for search engines.
-The aim was to select keywords with relatively high volume of searches and low competition in search results.
+One of the marketing methods applied for the project is signalling a set of keywords for search engines.
+The aim is to select keywords with relatively high volume of searches and low competition in search results.
 In that process a tool [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/) was used.

+The chosen keywords are implemented in the site content where possible, e.g. as a slogan "The Polish Artist in Germany" situated under the links to highlighted blog posts on the welcome page, or in the About Me section.

 <details>
 <summary>Keywords research</summary>